 Shake Up Recycling with Eco Elvis

 We teamed up with Kansas City’s own Eco Elvis to visit community organizations, educate residents about the city’s recycling program, and distribute recycling kits with bins, reusable water bottles and shopping bags.
 Eco Elvis sang and the students talked about their recycling efforts at home and we distributed more than 200 kits.
-At all the events, people stayed behind to talk to the students and were excited to find out that many of the students were from their neighborhoods!
+At each event, people stayed behind to talk to the students and were excited to find out that many of the students were from their neighborhoods!

 Storm Drain Manhole Cover Design

 Our founder, Kate Corwin and Mike Buster had the winning design for the new KCMO storm drain manhole covers.
 The design includes rock art style animals as a reminder of our area's Native American history and respect for the environment.